OOPSDINOSAUR/RL_safety_model/README.md

 6. Split the data and create OOD

 To run the data preprocessing:
-1. Obtain the raw data following the instructions in data_preprocessing/data_extraction folder.
+1. To obtain the raw data, follow the instructions in the Preliminaries, Patient_Selection and Final_Integration folders in data_preprocessing.
 You will need to insert your path in the scripts.
-2. within the parent directory, run data preprocessing
+2. Within the parent directory, run data preprocessing
 ```
 python3 Data_Preprocessing/run.py
 ```